elastic/search-ui/ADVANCED.md

 In this case, we provide a [Higher Order Component](https://reactjs.org/docs/higher-order-components.html) called [withSearch](./src/withSearch.js).

-It gives you access to work directly with Search UI's [Context](#headless-core#headless-core-concepts).
+It gives you access to work directly with Search UI's [Headless Core](#headless-core).

 This lets you create your own Components for Search UI.